 We will also share your data for statistical analysis (it will be anonymised first).

-We may also share data with a legal authority (police etc.) if we are required to do so by law – for example, by court order, or to prevent fraud or other crime.
+We may also share data with a legal authority (for example, but not limited to, the police or the British Transport Police) if we are required to do so by law – for example, by court order, or to prevent fraud or other crime.

-We will not transfer your personal data outside the EU without your specific consent
+We will not transfer your personal data outside the UK without your specific consent.

 We have put in place measures to protect the security of your information.